Your Ultimate Guide to Blood Sugar Friendly Cocktails

 Socializing does not have to include alcohol to be fun and popular "mocktails" sure make this an easier and even tastier decision.

-Vodka and gin are lower sugar and when mixed with soda water or seltzer water and lime can be a choice.
+Vodka and gin are lower in sugar and when mixed with soda water or seltzer water and lime can be a choice.
 Avoid mixing drinks using tonic water, which has added sugar.
-Avoid daiquiris and any mixed drink with added fruit juice, syrups and sugar.
+Avoid daiquiris and any mixed drink with added fruit juice, syrups, and sugar.

 Practicing moderation or swapping your go-to glass for one that better aligns with your goals.
 Different varieties of wine pack different amounts of sugar, so even keto dieters can enjoy small amounts of wine and be in the clear, carb-wise.